 - private parties, functions or activities

-- one-off events, festivals or markets with 2000 people or less attending over the duration of the event (however event operators still need to be aware of and comply with the requirements of Entertainment Venues and Events Local Law).
+- one-off events, festivals or markets with less than 2000 people attending over the duration of the event (however event operators still need to be aware of the requirements of Entertainment venues and events local law and Environmental Protection Act 1994).
 You are encouraged to read and understand the requirements outlined on these pages.

 The application fee for an event permit depends on the expected number of people attending the event.

 |2000 - 10,000||$1656.60|

 |Amendment (alteration or expansion of the business activity)||$452.55|

 Charitable, religious and not-for-profit organisations may be eligible for one of the following concessions.

 Charitable and religious organisations listed in the Qualifying Type 1 Religious or Charitable Organisations register (Word - 40.64kb) in Council's Budget for the 2022-23 financial year are eligible for a 50% fee reduction.

 Type 2 – Not-for-profit essential welfare or community service

 Not-for-profit organisations that provide or support welfare services or community services may be eligible to apply for a Type 2 concession which provides a 50% fee reduction on the event application (excluding school-based, self-assessable event applications).
 The Type 2 concession is applied for at the same time as lodging an entertainment event permit application.
 Unsuccessful applications for a Type 2 concession will be sent an invoice for the balance of the fees and the application will not proceed to assessment until this invoice has been paid.

 Type 3 – not-for-profit community